tusharmahajan21/DataScienceCapstone-SwiftKey/README.md

 * The results from this application was built in under one month's time out of a bedroom.
 Considering the significant progress and the extensive potential for upgrades, a simple investment of $0.2M and a year's time will have the possible return of producing an prediction app with 40% accuracy.
 This level of accuracy will rival the best prediction apps in the market.

 * Wouldn't cell phone manufacturers pay $0.01 for the best prediction app?
 With 7.2 billion mobile devices in the world, the ROI would be $72M.
 That would be a whopping 360x return on the initial investment!

-If you would like to be an Angel investor today, please send your paypal funds to psiu003@gmail.com :)